mghpcc/SciEdge/README.md

 4. local user on hostmachine to run the container rootless
 5. OIDC ClientID and Secret from an upstream OpenID Connect IDP like Globus or CiLogon

+#### Setup Host Machine Security and Limits

+Turning off selinux is the easiest thing but generally bad form so instead you must set the following:

+	* `setsebool -P container_manage_cgroup true`
+	* `setsebool -P httpd_can_network_relay 1`
+	* `setsebool -P httpd_can_network_connect 1`

+Many organizations have UID and GID's that are in the hundreds of thousands.
+To allow for +65k UID/GID's, increase the subuid and subgid limit for the user that is running the container by editing `/etc/subuid` and `/etc/subgid`.
+Then you need to kill the pause process running for the user whos suibuid and subgid you changed my running `podman system migrate`.

 #### Setup Hosts Apache Config

 I have provided example configs in the `etc` dir for both Ubuntu style apache2.conf and RHEL style httpd.